-He has been working at the Issuer since 1995, first as a county director and, from 1998, as the managing director of the Issuer's South Transdanubian Region.
-Since 1 July 2007, he has served as the Issuer's Deputy CEO.
+Between April 2007 and April 2012 he was Chairman of the Supervisory Board of OTP banka Hrvatska d.d.
 He has been Chairman of the Supervisory Board of OTP Bank Romania SA since 12 December 2012.
 He has been Chairman of the Board of Directors of OTP Mortgage Bank Ltd. and OTP Building Society Ltd. since 24 April 2014.
 He is Chairman of the Supervisory Board of OTP Fund Management and OTP Mobile Kft.
-He has been a member of the Issuer's Board of Directors since 15 April 2016.
+He was a member of the Supervisory Board from 2004 to 14 April 2016.
+He has been a member of the Board of Directors since 15 April 2016.